sebastianspicker/otherlight/README.md

 A working tree for exoplanet-exomoon-simulation with an evolving implementation history.

 ## Overview
-exoplanet-exomoon-simulation documents maintained build commands, known limits, and remaining work.
+exoplanet-exomoon-simulation keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: maintenance.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Usage
 - Merged scattered pnpm guidance into the docs.